 Rotate your shoulders gently and smoothly.
-At the same time, breathe in deeply into your Lower Dantian.
+At the same time, breathe in deeply into your three Dantian down to Lower Dantian.
 Lower Dantian is in the lower abdomen space between the navel and Mingmen (命门) energy point.
 Imagine that you breathe in all the way down to Mingmen.

 Step 3: relax Mingmen

 This step is very important because it can affect your overall qi flowing in the body.
 Mingmen (命门) is located on the opposite side of the navel (Shenque 神阙 energy point) on the lower back.
 It is between the 2nd and 3rd lumbar vertebra.

 Mingmen (命门) is the energy point that is directly connected to your kidney.
 Your prenatal Qi or Jing qi 精气 (the energy your mother gave when you were born) decides how strong your body qi was when your life started.

 After you were born, you continue consuming your prenatal Qi till it is empty.
 When you consume it all, your life is done.
 If you were born with a strong Jing, it might longer support your life.
 Because ordinary people cannot restore their Jing once it is consumed.

 However, through qigong practice, you can replenish your prenatal Qi.
 But, it can never happen overnight.
 It requires persistence and consistency.

 When standing, feel your inner Qi pushes your Mingmen backward; when sitting, use your inner force to push your Mingmen a bit forward.

 You may find it against your natural body curve.
 However, this simple posture can change your overall health condition.
 Because it can help to straighten your spine.
 When you straighten your spine, your Qi and blood can flow very smoothly throughout the body.